NATIONAL UNIVERSITY OF SINGAPORE, ASSISTANT PROFESSOR POSITIONS, TO BEGIN IN JULY 2016

 The university emphasizes excellence in both teaching and research, with internationally competitive salaries and opportunities for substantial research funding.
 The successful candidate is also expected to supervise graduate students at the Masters and Ph.D. level.
 As the university’s medium of instruction is English, applicants must exhibit a high level of English-competency.

-Applications should include a letter of interest, curriculum vitae, a research and teaching statement, evidence of teaching effectiveness, names and contact details for six references, and application form (duly completed).
+Applications should include a letter of interest, curriculum vitae, a research and teaching statement, evidence of teaching effectiveness, names and contact details for three references, and application form (duly completed).
 Please submit your application in a single PDF file and do not include any writing samples.

 Send applications to: